 Every January 1st, my mom would go to the top shelf of her closet and take down the colorful silk hanboks (traditional dress).
 The very act of putting it on, tying the bows correctly, seemed to have a transformative affect (except perhaps in those very self-indulgent teenage years).
 When I was younger, it felt like I was a princess and I would fantasize about what life would be like in a place where people wore these dresses all the time.

 Once my sisters and I were dressed, we would stand in front of my parents, hands palms up by our sides, and bow slowly until our foreheads touched the floor.
 Then my parents would give us crisp $20 bills and that’d be it for the ceremony part.
 We would also make sure to eat dduk (rice cakes), meant to bring good luck in the new year.
 Dduk is one of my favorite foods, so hopefully eating it year round also brings that dose of good fortune (at least that’s what I tell myself when I indulge!).

 Now that I’m an adult, I feel somehow more connected to the act of Sae-bae (bowing to one’s elders).
 This physical expression of my profound gratitude for both of my parents – for their sacrifices and for their love – as well as my pride for my heritage, for the traditions that bind us to the ancients – is an act that I now want to do.
 Need to do.
 I’m struck by how many traditions there are of honoring the elders across cultures, and again now that I am older, my parents are older, and I have a child myself, I really value having a ceremony that connects us all so emphatically.

-Do you have a Korean New Year reflection, tradition, recipe or anything you’d like to share?
-Please use this Google form to connect and share your thoughts.
-We look forward to hearing from you.
+Do you have a Korean New Year reflection, tradition, recipe, or anything you’d like to share?
+Please get in touch here.
+We look forward to hearing from you!